ZACH J. JOACHIM

-I'm currently Assistant Professor in the Philosophy Department at Denison University.
+I'm an Assistant Professor in the Philosophy Department at Denison University.
 After my undergrad at Northwestern University, I spent time in Copenhagen, Boston, and Cologne before getting my PhD from Boston University.

 I wonder what, exactly, philosophy is about.
 Through that wonder, I find myself thinking about thinking, being, non-being, life, and the first person.
 I also find myself reflecting on the discipline of Philosophy's pains to globalize, and reading old books.

-Among the old books I read, I write about phenomenology (the 20th century tradition founded by Edmund Husserl and Martin Heidegger) and classical Asian philosophy (especially pre-Qin thought 諸子百家 and Mahāyāna Buddhism 大乘).
+Among the old books I read, I write about phenomenology (the 20th century tradition founded by Edmund Husserl and Martin Heidegger) and classical Asian philosophy (especially early Chinese thought 諸子百家).
+I have growing interests in Mahāyāna Buddhism 大乘.

-I'm a first-generation Filipino-Tamil American, born and raised in northern New Jersey.
-I use he/him pronouns, but they/them works too.
+I'm a first-generation Filipino-Tamil American, born and raised in northern New Jersey (he/him).

 Here's my CV.